Professor Syma Khalid MChem PhD

 - Personal homepage

-Dr Syma Khalid is Associate Professor in Computational Chemistry within Chemistry at the University of Southampton.
+Prof Syma Khalid is Professor of Computational Biophysics within Chemistry at the University of Southampton.

-Syma has authored over 30 peer-reviewed papers and 4 book chapters and is on the editorial board of ISRN Biophysics.
-She serves on the management group that leads CCPBioSim, the pre-eminent organisation supporting bimolecular simulation in the UK.
+Syma has authored over 40 peer-reviewed papers and 4 book chapters and is on the editorial board of Scientific Reports.
+She serves on the management group that leads CCPBiosim.
 In addition, she is a local section committee member of the RSC, and also serves on the management committee of the British Biophysical Society.